sarangamsaiindu123/MicrosoftInternshipProject_Indu/README.md

 let TerminatedUser =_GetWatchlist('MonitorTerminatedUsersList'); SigninLogs | where ResultType ==0 | project ResultType,Identity,AlternateSignInName,TimeGenerated,ResultDescription | join kind=inner TerminatedUser on ($left.AlternateSignInName ==$right.Caller) | where AlternateSignInName == "CompromisedUser@indusuresh50gmail.onmicrosoft.com" | extend AlternateSignInName = Caller

-The motive of the above use cases is to create a watchlist for all the terminated users of the organization and monitor if there are sign-in activity followed by azure activity for the users in the watchlist.
+The motive of the above use cases is to get lookup data from the watchlist for all the terminated users of the organization and monitor if there are sign-in activity followed by azure activity for the users.
 If the scenario matches it triggers Incidents and having the automation rule in place to change the status of incident from new to active and assign the owner to that incident followed by changing the severity of the incident to high so that the analyst will be able to work on it with high priority.

+Once the Security team investigates the incident and concludes the user activity and sign-in is suspicious then they can run a playbook/logic app to disable the terminated user account which is still active in the Azure Active Directory.
 As a response action I have created a playbook called "Disable_CompromisedTerminatedUsers", which will immediately take action and disable the terminated/compromised user account in Azure Active Directory.

-I have also tried to use Power BI service to generate reports of the user sign-ins and the azure activity.
+Finally, I have used Power BI service to export the terminated user sign-ins and azure activity as reports and generate visualizations for clear understanding and audit purpose using M query in Azure Sentinel, which allows security team to maintain end to end sign-in and azure activity log reports of the terminated users.

-The entire use case scenario is implemented,executed and recorded as a video.
-The video file "Project_Demo_Video.mp4" has also been uploaded in the git repository linked to this project.